 Linguistic intelligence is typical in people who use a rich and varied selection of words creatively, expressing themselves clearly and relevantly when both writing and speaking.
 They easily learn new words, are excellent listeners, can distinguish quickly between different linguistic registers and are used to thinking about language.
 Some infants show this ability when they’re just months old and, given that verbal language is an important means of communication, they very quickly receive recognition for it from adults.

-Musical intelligence emerges in the ability people “with an ear” have to recognize the pitch of sounds, harmonic structures and changes in tone and timbre, and to reproduce or invent rhythms.
+Musical intelligence typically develops in people ‘with an ear’ for music.
+They have the ability to recognise the pitch of sounds, harmonic structures, changes in tone and timbre, and to reproduce or invent rhythms.
 Music is important to people with this intelligence, they can’t live without it, hence it becomes a vital feature of their everyday lives!
 Children with musical intelligence show a natural talent for one or more musical instruments and for song from a young age.